 Becoming a doctor in France is a long and arduous process but very worthwhile.
-Doctors are highly respected in France, and as their population steadily increases, the demand for doctors increases as well.
-According to their statistics, there were 3.36 doctors for every 1000 people in France in 2019—with the boom of COVID-19 across the country since the demand for doctors has only surely gone up.
+Doctors are highly respected in France, and as the population steadily increases, the demand for doctors increases as well.
+According to statistics, there were 3.36 doctors for every 1,000 people in France in 2019—the demand for doctors went up when the COVID-19 pandemic happened.

 Medical studies in France can be quite tricky because it’s different from that of other countries.
 It is also super competitive, and if you’re not familiar with the process you may just end up at a disadvantage.
 It’s very important to know what you’re getting into before starting your journey to become a doctor.